faresmdh/faresmdh/README.md

 ## 🚀 About Me:
 - 🌐 I'm currently enhancing my skills in reactJS.
-- 📱 I'm currently fixing some bugs BCS Android app.
+- 📱 I'm currently fixing some bugs in BCS Android app.
 - 💡 I'm working on BCS website.
 - 🛠️ I have more than 6 years with android apps developement using Java and Kotlin.